On the alternatives to the ideal mathematical points-like separatedness: Does everything happen all at once

 \section{Does everything happen all at once}

-On the picture of neighbouring distinct points based is a notion of locality, in the sense of interaction only between neighbouring points, that is such situated directly next to each other (with no other points in between), with possible interaction between objects considered as not neighbouring termed action at a (potentially also temporal) distance \cite{Price2012,Adlam2018}.
-Such a distance can be considered a measure of numerosity of a collection of points of a given fixed size, as discussed already above, and thus our considerations pertain also to this notion of 'locality'.
-The essential questions, in light of the above considerations, is how and to what extent events get separated, becoming distinct, and individuated (and remain so) \cite{DieksLubberdink2020}, and also, perhaps relatedly, how different events, or what is considered to be objects located in different places, can appear similar, that is, share certain properties, which allows to assign them to certain classes and describe their behavior (at least approximately) by the same laws.
-In this context, we note that CC is an interaction, and thus events need to be consistent, across both what is considered 'space' and 'time'.
+On the picture of neighbouring distinct points based is a notion of 'locality', in the sense of interaction only between neighbouring points, that is such situated directly next to each other (namely, with no other points in between), with the possible interactions between objects considered as not neighbouring termed action at a (potentially also temporal) distance \cite{Price2012,Adlam2018}.
+Such a distance can be considered a measure of numerosity of a collection of points of a given fixed size, as discussed already above, and thus our considerations pertain also to this notion of locality.
+The essential questions, in light of the above considerations, is how and to what extent events get separated, becoming distinct, and individuated (and remain so\footnote{And, then, how emerges what appears to be the kind of motion (or, in general, change) that is called loco-motion, \textit{motus localis}, in the sense of specific objects changing place over time \cite{Barbour2001}.}) \cite{DieksLubberdink2020}, and also, perhaps relatedly, how different events, or what is considered to be objects located in different places, can appear similar, that is, share certain properties, which allows to assign them to certain classes and describe their behavior (at least approximately) with the same laws.
+In this context, we note that CC is (inherently) a sort of interaction, and thus events need to be consistent, across both what is considered 'space' and 'time'.
 For instance, when I take a left turn (instead of a possible right) at a three-way corridor intersection, then in what I might consider the 'future' the world will necessarily (if only the events obey the relevant laws of physics) need to find itself in a situation with myself inside the left corridor.
 If at some point I find myself entering the left corridor at this intersection (arriving via the same route as in the example above), then in what I might consider the 'past' I have necessarily had to take the left turn.
-When I take the left turn, all events, however distant that could appear, need to agree and align with myself entering and occupying some space inside the left corridor (with all the events described in this examples to be understood in light of CC).
+When I take the left turn, all events, however distant they could appear, need to agree and align with myself entering and occupying some space inside the left corridor (with all the events described in these examples to be understood in terms of CC).
 It does not mean, however, that everything occurs all at once, as in our viewpoint there is no notion of 'every-thing' (i.e., all the distinct things; unless in some meta-physical sense, which we cannot, or rather should not, rule out a priori \cite{HealeyGomes2022}), and also no notion of 'at once' (i.e., a single separate moment).